subcoin-project/subcoin/README.md

 ## Overview

-Subcoin is a full node implementation of Bitcoin in Rust, built using the [Substrate framework](https://github.com/paritytech/polkadot-sdk).
+Subcoin is a full node implementation of Bitcoin in Rust, built using the [polkadot-sdk (formerly Substrate) framework](https://github.com/paritytech/polkadot-sdk).
 By leveraging Substrate's modular and flexible architecture, Subcoin aims to offer a robust and performant implementation of Bitcoin protocol.
 It is the first Bitcoin client that introduces the decentralized fast sync into the Bitcoin ecosystem, a syncing strategy common